dk222gs/test/test-analysis.md

 ![result](images/junit-test-result.png)

+There is one failing test in the integration tests:
+- SocketClientTest.testGetFromOnlineServer
+    - Problem is that the server 194.47.172.159 is not online
+    - **ACTION**: Create ticket with IT to make sure this server is online.

 ### Manual Test Cases

 | Test Case ID                                   | Date Tested | Tester   | Pass/Fail | Severity of Defect | Summary of Defect                                                                 | Comments                                                                                                                                                              |